About Commoner Law

 - Federal + state coverage: Many rights vary by state.
 We cover federal law as a baseline and then show you how your state differs, so you get the full picture.

-Think of us like an encyclopedia for your legal rights: we give you the knowledge, but applying it to your specific situation is something only a licensed professional can do.
+Think of us like an encyclopedia for your legal rights: we explain what the law says clearly, in plain language.
+Applying it to the unique facts of your situation is something only a licensed attorney who knows your case can do.

 Get Involved